An Overview of Revocable Living Trusts in Colorado

 HOW DO I SET UP A REVOCABLE LIVING TRUST IN COLORADO?

-Setting up your own Colorado Revocable Living Trust is probably much easier than you think.
+Setting up your Colorado Revocable Living Trust is probably much easier than you think.
 Property owners generally enlist the help of an experienced and qualified estate planning attorney.
-A lawyer can carefully examine your circumstances and ensure that your trust is effectively written, funded, and executed.
-That being said here is a list of things to keep in mind when thinking about your drafting and funding your trust.
+A lawyer can carefully examine your circumstances and ensure your trust is effectively written, funded, and executed.
+That being said, here is a list of things to remember when thinking about drafting and funding your trust.

 What are your assets?